Security Guide

 Vibe coding has lowered the barrier to shipping software to nearly zero.
 Anyone can go from idea to deployed app in hours using Bolt.new, Lovable, Cursor, or Claude Code.
 That is the upside.

 The downside: AI models generate code that works, not code that is secure.
-A 2026 Checkmarx report found that 65% of AI-generated applications contain at least one critical security vulnerability.
-Trend Micro data shows 42% of AI-generated database queries are injectable.
+Security researchers have consistently found that AI-generated applications frequently contain critical vulnerabilities — from exposed secrets to injectable queries.
 These are not theoretical risks — they are actively exploited in the wild.

 This guide covers the 10 most common security risks in vibe-coded apps, with real statistics, explanations of why vibe coding causes them, and concrete fixes for each one.
 There is a deployment checklist at the end.